carmenhchung-zz/carmenhchung/README.md

 # Hi there, I'm Carmen. 👋

-Product Manager by day @linktree.
+Senior Product Manager by day @linktree.
 Full stack Software Engineer by night.

 I write a free weekly newsletter called *This Week In Tech*, covering the latest tech news here: https://thisweekintech.substack.com/ and you can find me on Twitter at [@carmenhchung](https://twitter.com/carmenhchung).